spatialos/UnrealGDK/SpatialGDK/Documentation/content/tutorials/porting-guide/tutorial-portingguide-build.md

 ## Step 2: Build your project

-Set up your Unreal project to work with the GDK Unreal Engine Fork, which you cloned and installed in the [Before you start]({{urlRoot}}/content/tutorials/tutorial-porting-guide#before-you-start) section.
+Set up your Unreal project to work with the GDK Unreal Engine fork, which you cloned and installed in the [Before you start]({{urlRoot}}/content/tutorials/tutorial-porting-guide#before-you-start) section.

 To do this:

 1. In **File Explorer**, navigate to `<ProjectRoot>\<GameRoot>`.
 1. Right-click your `<YourProject>.uproject` file and select **Switch Unreal Engine version**.
 1. Select the path to the Unreal Engine fork you cloned earlier.
-This associates your project with the Unreal Engine Fork and automatically generates a Visual Studio solution file for your project called `<YourProject.sln>`
+This associates your project with the Unreal Engine fork and automatically generates a Visual Studio solution file for your project called `<YourProject.sln>`
 1. In the same directory, double-click `<YourProject>`.sln to open it with Visual Studio.
 1. On the Visual Studio toolbar, set your Solution configuration to **Development Editor**. <br/>
 ![GDK for Unreal Documentation]({{assetRoot}}assets/porting-guide/porting-solution-config.png)<br/>